jsh9/fast-konno-ohmachi/README.md

 # _Fast_ Konno-Ohmachi

-A Python library that performs Konno-Ohmachi spectral smoothing very fast (reduces running time by ~60%).
+A Python library that performs Konno-Ohmachi spectral smoothing very fast (2x speedup compared to the "vanilla" Konno-Ohmachi smoothing algorithm).

 ## Background
-Konno-Ohmachi is a smoothing algorithm proposed by Konno & Ohmachi (1998) [[Abstract](http://bssa.geoscienceworld.org/content/88/1/228.short), [PDF](http://www.eq.db.shibaura-it.ac.jp/papers/Konno&Ohmachi1998.pdf)], which achieves a "uniform-span" smoothing to frequency spectra in logarithmic scale.
+Konno-Ohmachi is a smoothing algorithm proposed by Konno & Ohmachi (1998) [[abstract](http://bssa.geoscienceworld.org/content/88/1/228.short), [PDF](http://www.eq.db.shibaura-it.ac.jp/papers/Konno&Ohmachi1998.pdf)], which achieves a "uniform-span" smoothing to frequency spectra in the logarithmic scale.

 For lower frequencies, the Konno-Ohmachi smoothing window is narrower (i.e., less smoothing), and for higher frequencies, the window is wider (i.e., more smoothing).
-Conventional smoothing filters use same smoothing window widths at all locations.

-This makes the Konno-Ohmachi filter desirable in seismology, where seismologists often try to avoid over-smoothing lower frequencies (< 10 Hz).
+This makes the Konno-Ohmachi filter particularly appealing to seismologists, who often try to avoid over-smoothing lower frequencies (< 10 Hz) of seismic wave signals.

-The plot below shows the result of Konno-Ohmachi filter versus a "conventional" median value filter [[Wiki](https://en.wikipedia.org/wiki/Median_filter)].
-The two filters yield similar results for frequency > 5 Hz, but for lower frequencies, the median filter over-smoothes the raw spectrum, which is undesirable.
+The plot below shows the result of Konno-Ohmachi filter versus a regular [median value filter](https://en.wikipedia.org/wiki/Median_filter).
+The two filters yield similar results for frequency > 5 Hz, but for lower frequencies, the median filter over-smoothes the original signal, which is undesirable.

 ![](demo.png)
-###### (The raw signal used in this example is the Fourier amplitude spectrum of a ground acceleration waveform recorded during the Magnitude-9.0 Tohoku-Oki Earthquake on March 11, 2011.)
+#### (The raw signal used in this example is the Fourier amplitude spectrum of a ground acceleration waveform recorded during the [Magnitude-9.0 Tohoku-Oki Earthquake on March 11, 2011](https://en.wikipedia.org/wiki/2011_T%C5%8Dhoku_earthquake_and_tsunami).)

 ## Computation speed

-Conventionally, Konno-Ohmachi filtering is time-consuming due to its varying smoothing window widths.
+Conventionally, Konno-Ohmachi filtering is time-consuming because its smoothing windows are different at each frequency and need to be calculated one by one.

 This library achieves a 2x speedup by pre-calculating smoothing windows (i.e., trading memory space for speed).

 It can speed up calculation even further by performing parallel computing (the `faster_konno_ohmachi()` function).

-The only two minor compromises in order to achieve the 2x speedup are:
+The only minor compromises in order to achieve the 2x speedup are:
-- It takes 1-2 seconds to import this library, a one-time cost
 - Only even integer smoothing strengths from 2 to 100 are supported.
 This is not an issue in reality because people rarely need non-integer smoothing strengths.
+- The smoothing results from `fast_konno_ohmachi()` and `faster_konno_ohmachi()` are not entirely identical to the smoothing result from `slow_konno_ohmachi()` (the "vanilla" algorithm).
+However, the differences are too minor to have any practical implications.

 ## Installation